astik45/ResumeRank/README.md

 ## Notes

-- Local keyword classification runs first to avoid unnecessary Gemini API calls (saves quota)
+- Category detection tries local keywords first to avoid burning through Gemini quota.
+Falls back to the LLM only when needed.
-- If Gemini rate limit is hit (429), search results still work — only the LLM summary is skipped
+- If you hit Gemini's rate limit (429), search still works — just the LLM summary gets skipped.
-- Timestamp-based vector IDs prevent stale embeddings when re-uploading the same file
+- Vector IDs include timestamps so re-uploading the same file doesn't leave stale embeddings lying around.
-- Change chunk size or overlap in `utils/chunker.py` if needed (defaults: 500/100)
+- Chunk size and overlap can be tweaked in `utils/chunker.py` (defaults are 500 chars with 100 overlap).
-- Theme is configured via `.streamlit/config.toml` (lavender/white) — no custom CSS needed
+- Theme is configured via `.streamlit/config.toml` with a lavender/white setup.
+No custom CSS needed.